holgern/pyedflib/doc/source/dev/preparing_windows_build_environment.rst

 Preparing Windows build environment
 ===================================

-To start developing PyYAWT code on Windows you will have to install a C compiler and prepare the build environment.
+To start developing pyedflib code on Windows you will have to install a C compiler and prepare the build environment.

 Installing Microsoft Visual C++ Compiler for Python 2.7